Demvok/LikeBot/README.md

 ### TO DO:

-- add api for task import
-- review data handling on process terminations (shutdowns, cancels, etc.)
-- add neccessary filtering on db loading, not loading all and filtering

 - add account status as meta (login status)
 - automate an provide manual way of session verification
 - route account to session creation for first use

-- add creation of neccessary files if they dont exist
+- add object refresh on client for first account_id retrieval or fix logging to use phone number

+- add reaction precondition (exists in chat) check
+- ensure views on posts correct counting
 - implement proxy logic (import, status, links to accounts)

+- add neccessary filtering on db loading, not loading all and filtering
 - ENSURE DATA TYPES CONSISTENCY

+- add creation of neccessary files if they dont exist
-- add signal stops for reporter context
+- add signal stops for reporter context?

-- add object refresh on client for first account_id retrieval or fix logging to use phone number
-- add reaction precondition (exists in chat) check
+## Changelog

+### v.1.0.1
+- removed semi-funtional file data storage logic

+### v1.0.0 - RELEASE
+- full API for basic tasks
+- moved to production server
+- some API quickfixes for interface calls
+- auto-deployment script

+### v0.4
+- add api for task import
+- review data handling on process terminations (shutdowns, cancels, etc.)
 - multiple post import

-## Changelog

-### v.0.4

 ### v0.3
 - implemented task report logic (task, date, status, errors from accounts (async exception handling))